ninabarzh/broomstick/content/posts/compliance-email.md

     Run the attached security checklist.
     Let us know if anything looks unusual.

-    If you need a hand, we’re here to walk through it step by step—seriously, just reply.
+    If you need a hand, we’re here to walk through it step by step, seriously, just reply.

     Thanks,